 Add more than one image to the product.
 Use small gallery to display images for each product.
 Visitors want to see every side of the object they are buying.
 More images translate to better understanding, and this leads to more sales.

 Finally one more great example of using large images and truly amazing zoom feature – Footlocker.com.
 You can zoom in on a product image or enlarge the image to full browser size and then zoom in some more.

 I couldn’t find any examples of the experiments with what I call keyhole zoom (called cloud zoom in some cases).
 This is when you hover your mouse over an image and a portion of the image is then zoomed in a separate small window.

 This is only my opinion, but I find it incredibly annoying and I don’t think it’s just me.
 I use the mouse pointer to track the image, and it feels wrong to have a mouse in one location and eyes in another.
 So, my suggestion, just don’t do it!

 Note: I haven’t seen any real world tests between many different zooming options.
 One example is mentioned here on slides 14 and 15.
 If you know of any experiments with zoom, please let me know.

 imagining touching an object, can have the same effect on perceived ownership as physical touch.

 Another experiment taking it one step further showed that when people touch something on the screen with their finger (as in tablet) will make them want to pay more for that item than compared to those who used mouse for navigation.

 You need to make visitors feel that they already own the product.
 Give them the experience of touching and playing around with it.
-The closest you can get to this in your e-commerce site is offering 360-degree view of the item.
-Sure, it’s not real but it still conveys a feeling of control and first hand experience.
+The closest you can get to this on your e-commerce site is offering a 360-degree view of the item.
+Sure, it’s not real, but it still conveys a feeling of control and first-hand experience.